manmadeharp/C-CPP-Projects/C++/Projects/beginning/mathLib/spec.md

 ##### To Do
-- Add new functions to mathlibrary and calculator
+- Add new functions to mathlibrary and calculator.
+###### Passing Variables as Functions
+- determine if a letter passed as an argument, is a definede varible through a class function return boolean, checkToken.
+- store a function containing a unknown varible as an argument until the variable is defined, then once the variable is defined print the functions output.

 ##### Done
 - added function calling to calculator